 2. Auto-detect the webpage - to create a workflow

-Octoparse's Auto-detection function can help you create a workflow quickly according to the design of the target website.
+Octoparse's Auto-detection function can help you quickly create a workflow according to the target website's design.

 - Click Auto-detect web page data in Tips and wait for the detection to complete